D1m7asis/langchain-aimlapi/docs/provider.md

 - `AimlapiEmbeddings` – embedding model.
 - `AimlapiImageModel` – image generation model.
 - `AimlapiVideoModel` – video generation model.

+Each component mirrors the corresponding OpenAI class so you can switch from the OpenAI provider to Aimlapi with minimal code changes.
+See the following pages for concrete examples of each class in action.

 See the following pages for usage examples of each class.